 Busan International Airport

-Located on the western end of Busan, Gimhae International Airport is a small but busy airport in South Korean that serves nearly seven million passengers each year.
-The airport opened in 1976, however the new International Terminal was built in 2007, and has retained its fresh and clean feeling.
+Located on the western end of Busan, Gimhae International Airport is a busy airport in South Korea that serves some 16 million passengers each year.
+Opened in 1976, the airport will be expand majorly in 2021 with a new runway and upgraded terminal facilities.

 The airport is on the western side of Busan, about ten miles (16km) away.

 Getting to the city

 The car rental desk is located on the ground floor of the Domestic Terminal.
 Seven different rental agencies operate out of Gimhae, including Samsung and Kumho Rent-A-Car.

 Transfer between terminals